 A miscarriage is usually preceded by spotting with bright or dark red blood or more obvious bleeding.
 The uterus contracts, causing cramps.
 However, about 20 to 30% of pregnant women have some bleeding at least once during the first 20 weeks of pregnancy.
 About half of these episodes result in a miscarriage.

 If a pregnant woman has bleeding and cramping during the first 20 weeks of pregnancy, a doctor examines her to determine whether a miscarriage is likely.
+A pelvic examination Pelvic Examination For gynecologic care, a woman should choose a health care practitioner with whom she can comfortably discuss sensitive topics, such as sex, birth control, pregnancy, and problems related to... read more is done.
 The doctor examines the cervix to determine whether it is dilating or pulling back (effacing).
 If it is not, the pregnancy may be able to continue.
-If it is dilating or effacing, a miscarriage is very likely.
+If it is dilating before 20 weeks of pregnancy, a miscarriage is highly likely.

 If a miscarriage has occurred and the fetus and the placenta have been completely expelled, no treatment is needed.

 If the fetus is alive and the cervix has not opened (threatened abortion), no specific treatment can help, but doctors periodically evaluate the woman's symptoms or do ultrasonography.